Behavioural finance was one of my favourite subjects in business school and for very good reasons.

 Bullish or bearish are terms used by people who do not engage in practicing uncertainty, like the television commentators, or those who have no experience in handling risk. – Nassim Taleb

-In investing and in life, contrary opinions matter.
+In investing and in life, differing opinions matter.

 Before making decisions on your investing, thoroughly research both supporting and contradicting information.
 Don’t just look for “confirmation.”